macrozone/sorting/README.md

 http://sorting.macrozone.ch/

 just click on start to run it.

+Notice: may be slow down at high n!

+tested with Chrome 32

 ## Sorting implementations